ChenLiu-1996/CitationMap/README.md

     output_path: str
         (default is 'citation_map.html')
         The path to the output HTML file.
+    csv_output_path: str
+        (default is 'citation_info.csv')
+        The path to the output csv file.
     num_processes: int
         (default is 16)
         Number of processes for parallel processing.